mymonero/mymonero-core-js/README.md

 1. Legal
 2. What's in This Repo?
-3. Library Roadmap
-4. Library API Documentation
+3. Library API Documentation
-5. Building MyMoneroCoreCpp from Scratch
+4. Building MyMoneroCoreCpp from Scratch

 ### Contributing